applicationdesignframework/applicationdesignframework.github.io/examples/application-evolution-1/README.md

-# Application evolution 1
+# End-to-end design process and application boundary evolution

-This example describes changes in code structure as part of company growth.
+This example describes design phases in high-level and how application boundary changes as part of company growth.
 It doesn't go into details of stories, requirements, architecture and architectural decision records.

 ## Initial design